Address the Reviewer

 When a loyal customer expressed her disappointment with her anniversary stay at the Stamford Plaza in Brisbane, executive assistant manager Dale John wrote a pitch-perfect response.

-Healthcare Negative Review Response Example
+Responding to a Negative Healthcare Review Response

 For healthcare providers, it’s a little bit trickier to craft responses to negative patient reviews.